shouvik214/Quiz-App/Readme.md

 Quiz-App

-Websites that creates custom quizes using gemini api
+Websites that creates custom quizzes using gemini api